UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 ### Prerequisites

-Multivariable calculus, Linear algebra, prior programming experience (not necessarily in Python).
+Multivariable calculus, linear algebra, prior programming experience (not necessarily in Python).

 Because this is an introductory graduate-level course, the Prerequisites are fairly informal and minimal.
 Since we're doing scientific computing, we'll assume some basic familiarity with high-school or introductory undergraduate physical science, and maybe some social science.
 We'll also assume familiarity with multivariable calculus and linear algebra.
 We'll cover some ODEs and PDEs, but not at a level that requires significant prior experience.
 Prior programming experience is assumed, but this can be informal.